-As digitalisation increases, job markets are changing rapidly, giving way to new forms of organisation and allowing new opportunities for collaboration to emerge.
-Appreciation and respectful cooperation go hand in hand with the increasing need for self-organisation, flexible working hours and a work model that’s based on trust.
+As digitalization increases, job markets are changing rapidly, giving way to new forms of organization and allowing new opportunities for collaboration to emerge.
+Appreciation and respectful cooperation go hand in hand with the increasing need for self-organization, flexible working hours and a work model that’s based on trust.
 Companies must adapt to this and learn to hand over more responsibility.
 As a successful business coach, Doris supports companies in this transformation process.

 CoachHub: Why did you decide to become a coach?

 So far in my professional career, I have worked in many vibrant, fast-paced companies with different corporate cultures.
 So I’ve experienced the difficulties and challenges of transformation first-hand.
 The desire to enable a different kind of leadership and a different way of working with people grew over the years.
 Supporting employees in their potential development represents a win-win situation for both the coachee and the companies themselves.
 With this knowledge, I decided to train as a certified coach on a part-time basis.
-As a systemic coach, the ability of self-reflection is a basic requirement in order to be able to shape one’s environment according to one’s own needs, values and by setting one’s own goals.
+As a systemic coach, the ability of self-reflection is a basic requirement, as you need to be able to shape your environment according to your own needs, values and by setting your own goals.